EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 ### Stability

-We note that addition of the direct zero-order term, does not seem to have a negative impact on the conservation properties of the scheme in `x+t-`; and within some bounds on the magnitude of `m` (and not its sign!), this does not affect the stability of the scheme.
+We note that addition of the direct zero-order term, does not seem to have an immediate negative impact on the conservation properties of the scheme; and within some bounds on the magnitude of `m` (and not its sign!), this does not affect the stability of the scheme.
 There probably are good theoretical arguments for that; not the least of which would be isomorphism to the one-up scenario.
-This allows us to invoke the exact discrete form of the fundamental theorem of geometric calculus; amplitudes are being exchanged between elements, not created or destroyed.
+Insofar as this holds, it allows us to invoke the exact discrete form of the fundamental theorem of geometric calculus; amplitudes are being exchanged between elements, not created or destroyed.

 More interestingly still, the opposite is true in a `x-t+` metric.
 While the pure geometric equation shows qualitatively similar behavior regardless of a spacelike or timelike metric, the direct zero order term seems to be unconditionally unstable.

+Graphing a trace of the sum of amplitudes over the spatial dimensions, for an evolving field having a zero order term, we may see that conservation of amplitudes no longer holds in a direct sense; infact the total amplitude may even reverse sign; but its long term evolution still seems constrained by a form of conservation principle; and the sum-of-squares evolution of the field, is qualitativeiy similar, with or without direct zero order term.

 We note that there appears to be no obstacle to adding both extra dimensions and a zero-order term.
 Nor to the addition of  multitude of extra dimensions.

 We note that adding an extra dimension, doubles the number of distinct elements in the algebra.
 Likewise, adding a zero order term, through coupling the even and odd grades, allows us to construct a wave-equation with double the number of coupled components, compared to the situation without a zero-order term.
 Again, this hints at an isomorphism; and rather than thinking in terms of a zero-order terms on the full algebra, we may elect to think in terms of specific excitations of an even-grade subalgebra in a one-up space.
 We note that extra dimensions may not merely expand the number of algebraic elements, but also may expand the number of degrees of freedom.